dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-queries.md

 }
 ```

-There's some layout and CSS styling in there, but the actual data layout is just indexing into the queried data with `post?.title`, `post?.author.displayName`, etc.
+There's some layout and CSS styling in there, but the actual data layout is just indexing into the queried data with `post?.title`, `post?.author.username`, etc.
 Note that the title of the post is made into a link with the following:

 ```js